hashicorp/terraform-provider-aws/website/docs/d/organizations_organization.html.markdown

 * `master_account_email` - The email address that is associated with the AWS account that is designated as the master account for the organization.
 * `master_account_id` - Unique identifier (ID) of the master account of an organization.

-### Master Account or Delegated Administrator Attributes Reference
+### Master Account or Delegated Administrator Attribute Reference

 If the account is the master account or a delegated administrator for the organization, the following attributes are also exported: